Introduction

 Now, to confirm if your settings are applied on the Java command line, you can perform the following steps.

-4. Go back to Task Manager quickly and review java.exe entry in Details Tab.
-If it shows all options as per your JdbcBridge.properties then its good.
-If it doesn’t show there means you need to kill java.exe instance and close / re-open any open ODBC UI as described at the end of this article and try to Test again.
+- Go back to Task Manager quickly and review the java.exe entry in the Details Tab.
+If it shows all options as per your JdbcBridge.properties, then it’s good.
+If it doesn’t show, you need to kill the java.exe instance, close/reopen any open ODBC UI as described at the end of this article, and try testing again.

 Available Options